larsrh/website/topics/crdt/03-lattices.md

 We now know how to track a _grow-only counter_ across different machines.
 This is one of the most basic, but also most useful CRDTs.
-A possible use case is tracking outgoing or incoming network traffic in a data center, where each server would keep track of its own traffic and any server can be asked for the total.
+A possible use case is tracking outgoing or incoming network traffic in a data centre, where each server would keep track of its own traffic and any server can be asked for the total.

-However, I haven't showed you yet how to actually implement the lattice and ordering operations for this data structure.
+However, I haven't shown you yet how to actually implement the lattice and ordering operations for this data structure.
 I promise to show you in the [next episode](04-combinators).
 But I can already tell you that I lied to you again: the CRDT literature actually models G-Counters differently, by storing an array of values instead of a map of values.